juanfix/springboot-mars-rover-kata/README.md

 You can view the endpoints documentation [here](src/main/java/com/example/marsroverkata/docs/APIDocumentation.pdf).

+Alternatively you can use the following url when the project is running: http://localhost:8080/docs

 ## Development server

 1. Clone the repository.
-2. Open your project with some IDE (like IntelliJ IDEA).
+2. Open your project folder with some IDE (like IntelliJ IDEA).
 3. Use the Spring Boot Maven plugin like so: mvn spring-boot:run
 4. Use the url: http://localhost:8080/
 5. The application will automatically reload if you change any of the source files.